trailofbits/testing-handbook/content/docs/fuzzing/rust/10-cargo-fuzz/index.md

 cargo +nightly fuzz run fuzz_target_1 -- -help=1
 ```

 For example, the following command allows one to specify a dictionary file that guides the fuzzer and allows the fuzzer to discover interesting test cases more quickly.
-(For more details about this, see [Dictionary fuzzing]({{% relref 02-dictionary %}}).)
+(For more details about this, see [Fuzzing dictionary]({{% relref 02-dictionary %}}).)

 ```shell